glynawe/Vanilla/kete.md

-# Vanilla  [Draft]
+# Kete  [Draft]

-Vanilla is an imperative systems programming language in the Algol family.
-Vanilla has a module system with *functors*, a feature taken from OCaml.
+Kete is an imperative systems programming language in the Algol family.
+Kete has a module system with *functors*, a feature taken from OCaml.
 Functors are modules that take other modules as arguments.
 They are a single, simple mechanism that can provide features like abstract data types, generic types, traits, dependency injection and module extension.

 **A quick comparison to C.**